StamusNetworks/Amsterdam/README.rst

 You can then connect to:

- - http://localhost:8000 on scirius with scirius/scirius
+ - http://localhost:8000 on scirius with scirius/scirius as login/password
  - http://localhost:5601 on kibana 4

 Updating